Why the rabbi of Pittsburgh’s Tree of Life synagogue kept a prayer book with a bullet hole - Local News 8

 Armed with three handguns and an AR-15 rifle, he shot out a large window near the entrance to the synagogue and then opened fire on congregants, according to the indictment.
 He was shot multiple times by police and ultimately surrendered and was taken into custody.
 Authorities have said they believe he acted alone.

 The mass shooting left 11 people dead and six wounded, including four police officers who responded to the scene.
-Among the dead were a 97-year-old great-grandmother, an 87-year-old accountant and a couple who were married at the synagogue more than 60 years earlier.
+Among the dead were a 97-year-old great-grandmother and a couple who were married at the synagogue more than 60 years earlier.

 The-CNN-Wire